 For ten years John Grisham practiced law in a small town in Mississippi, much like Jake Brigance in A Time To Kill.
 He also served two terms in the State House of Representatives.
 In 1990, he gave up both the law and politics to write full-time, and since then has published at least one book a year.

 He has written one collection of short stories, one work of non-fiction, three books about sports, one comic novel, six editions of his Theodore Boone series for children, a childhood memoir, and, at last count, more than twenty legal thrillers.
 Nine of his books have been adapted to film.
+His 40th novel, The Reckoning, will be released October 23, 2018.
 He serves on the Board of Directors of the Innocence Project in New York, and the Focused Ultrasound Foundation in Charlottesville, Virginia.

 Edgar-nominee, Ridley Pearson is a #1 New York Times bestselling author of (more than 50) award-winning suspense and young adult adventure novels.
 His novels have been published in two-dozen languages and have been adapted for network television and the Broadway stage.
 Ridley’s crime novels have earned a reputation for writing fiction that "grips the imagination."
 Ridley’s middle-grade-reader series include The Kingdom Keepers, Steel Trapp, and Lock & Key.
 The Peter and the Starcatchers series, co-written with Pulitzer Prize winner (and bandmate), Dave Barry, (adapted to the stage by Rick Elice) was awarded 5 Tony Awards.
 Ridley’s research has spanned the globe and has included a prison for the criminally insane in the U.K., exploring the engine room of a cruise liner, and multiple after-hour tours of Walt Disney World and Disneyland.
 Currently, Ridley is writing a new series—The Kingdom Kids—for Disney Books and a trilogy of graphic novels—The Super-Sons—for DC Comics.
 Ridley plays bass guitar in an all-author rock band comprised of other bestselling writers (Dave Barry, Amy Tan, Mitch Album, Scott Turow, Greg Iles, and occasionally, Stephen King).
 The Rockbottom Remainders has raised over 2.5 million dollars for various non-profits.
 He lives--and writes--in the Northern Rockies along with his wife, Marcelle.